 By making intelligent shopping decisions and setting aside time for preparing lunches, you can help your child to stay healthy and give him the energy and focus needed to succeed in school.
 Down to Earth is a great place to start looking for tasty and healthy lunch box foods.
 Following are some simple lunch ideas and recipes.
 Get your keiki to help you prepare their healthy lunch for extra credit!

 A sandwich is a great staple of any lunch.
 This chart lists some alternative ingredients that can make the typical sandwich more nutritious:

 - Nut butter (non-hydrogenated) & Jelly (naturally sweetened with fruit only)

-- Veggie dog
+- Veggie dog or burger

 Make your own one-of-a-kind snack mix using ingredients from our bulk bins.
 It’s economical and you can let your kids help create the mix!

 If you pack a juice box, make sure it is 100% juice.
 We like Hansen’s Natural Juice Squeeze, Santa Cruz juice boxes, or better yet, coconut water!
 Of course, nothing is better than pure water, and lots of it.

 The habits your children develop now will stick with them for the rest of their lives.
 Consistently packing a well-rounded, healthy lunch for your keiki (plus yourself and your spouse) is a big step toward influencing your family’s health in a positive way, and will help boost everyone's immunity for back to school success.